emwap/signature-paper/paper.md

 Why is a new language needed?
 Why not just add annotations to the `Lam`{.haskell} abstraction constructor in the Feldspar Core language?

-The `Signature` language is a proper extension of the Feldspar Core language, which it means it is optional and can co-exist with other extensions.
+The `Signature` language is a proper extension of the Feldspar Core language, which means it is optional and can co-exist with other extensions.
 Since the `Signature` is built using a combination of deep and shallow embedding, the language is possible to extend by the end user.
 Also, the `Signature` language can be seen as a replacement for the top-level lambda abstractions in the Feldspar expression.